 - Measures that limit access to alcohol on bases

-The IOM report also notes that addressing substance abuse and addiction will require increasing confidentiality and shifting the military’s culture of stigma and fear so services members are more encouraged to seek treatment.
+The IOM report also notes that addressing substance abuse and addiction will require increasing confidentiality and shifting the military’s culture of stigma and fear so service members are more encouraged to seek treatment.

 Veteran Alcohol and Drug Rehabs In Brevard, Florida